-When should your practise?
+When should you practise?
 In the morning is a great time as it will get your mouth muscles warmed up and moving well for clear English for the rest of the day.

 If you can’t manage it in the morning – anytime is a good time.
-Even a few minutes here and there throughout your day helps.
+Even a few minutes here and there throughout your day will help.

 Remember you don’t need to sit in front of your computer to practice.
 Quite the opposite is true.
 You can practice anytime – with any English, at home or in the office, walking to the train station – literally any time is a great time!

 Here are some ideas for making up your own English Pronunciation Exercises for home or at work:

 If you have 5 minutes before a colleagues arrives in the meeting room, read the agenda out loud to yourself, focusing on your pronunciation.
 Think about where the word stress is in each multi-syllable word.
 Practise reading out loud, focusing on the sounds outlined as problems for speakers of your first language in the link at the top of this page.

 If you are waiting at the lights in your car, talk out loud about what you did that day, focusing on your pronunciation.